 Limitations to size of artworks

-In general, hanging works are not to exceed 1m x 1.5m, including framing.
+In general, hanging works are not to exceed 110cm including framing in any direction.
 There is scope for the entry of larger works – please call us first to see what space would be available to accommodate your work.

 Weight of artworks is not to exceed 10 kg.